lyberix/lyberix/src/leveldb/README.md

 LevelDB compacts its underlying storage data in the background to improve read performance.
 The results listed above were done immediately after a lot of random writes.
-The results after compactions (which are usually triggered automatically) are blyberix.
+The results after compactions (which are usually triggered automatically) are blyberixv3.

     readrandom   :      11.602 micros/op;  (approximately 85,000 reads per second)
     readseq      :       0.423 micros/op;  261.8 MB/s